jlouis/maps_eqc/README.md

 ## Requirements

 Quviq Erlang QuickCheck 1.33.3 or higher I think.
 May work on earlier versions of QuickCheck.
 The stateful nature and grouped commands are not supported well in either Triq or Proper.
-Furthermore, it would be neat to extend the model with feature–support in the longer run, and this is not supported either.

 Needs rebar3 for the full compile.